erdogant/undouble/docs/source/core_functions.rst

 	# Note that feat is still empty and will be filled after computing the image-hashes.

-fit_transform
+compute_hash
 ^^^^^^^^^^^^^^^^^^^^
-The *fit_transform* function, :func:`undouble.undouble.Undouble.fit_transform`, computes the hash for each image, and returns the adjacency matrix containing image-hash distances between the images.
+The *compute_hash* function, :func:`undouble.undouble.Undouble.compute_hash`, computes the hash for each image, and returns the adjacency matrix containing image-hash distances between the images.
 The image-hash is computed using one of the following functions:

     * 'ahash': Average hash